lee-janice/-lee-janice.github.io-/content/posts/essays/psychology/towards-a-cccm.md

 results outnumbered non-significant ones, but also suggested that Barnes & Clawson had failed to adequately judge the implications of Ausubel’s theory for learning outcomes and that their methodology of meta-analysis was suspect (Mayer, 1979a, 1979b; Lawton & Wanska, 1977; Stone, 1983; Luiten et al., 1980).
-Even Ausubel (1978) himself published a strongly-worded response to his critics, retorting that his accusers clearly failed to read his previous publications in sufficient detail.
+Even Ausubel (1978) himself published a strongly-worded response to his critics, retorting that had his accusers read his previous publications in sufficient detail, they would not have dared to make such claims.
 Since this flurry of activity in the 70s and 80s, there does not appear to have been another comprehensive meta-analysis of AOs’ effect on learning.
 It suffices to say that the evidence as to whether or not AOs facilitate meaningful learning remains inconclusive.

 Regardless of the controversy of Ausubel’s advance organizers, his assimilation theory continued to find applications in research and practice, with the most notable example being Novak’s concept mapping tool.
 Novak and